Is intermittent fasting safe? — the complete guide by Simple

 However, things like physical activity, preexisting health conditions, what you eat and drink, and other lifestyle factors can impact its effectiveness.
 Plus, how you define “effective” will depend on your goals, needs, and approach.

-Ultimately we believe the most effective intermittent fasting method — and the one that is safe and provides more lasting results — is the one that is right for your unique body.
+Ultimately, we believe the most effective intermittent fasting schedule — and the one that is safe and provides more lasting results — is the one that is right for your unique body.

 Who should avoid intermittent fasting?